Fort Lee, New Jersey: Early settlement

-The Lenape indigenous peoples were the first to live in the area.
-Captain Henry Hudson was the first to record the area in 1609.
-In 1756 Stephen Bourdette acquired 400 acres of land which included modern day Fort Lee.
+The Lenape peoples were inhabiting the area when Captain Henry Hudson was the first European to record the area in 1609.
+In 1756 Stephen Bourdette acquired 400 acres of land which included modern-day Fort Lee.

 Colonial era

 Originally known as Fort Constitution, Fort Lee was named for General Charles Lee after George Washington and his troops had camped at Mount Constitution overlooking Burdett's Landing, in defense of New York City.
 It was during Washington's retreat in November 1776 (beginning along a road which is now Main Street) that Thomas Paine composed his pamphlet, The American Crisis, which began with the recognized phrase, "These are the times that try men's souls."
 These events are recalled at Monument Park and Fort Lee Historic Park.

 Formation

 Fort Lee was formed by an act of the New Jersey Legislature on March 29, 1904, from the remaining portions of Ridgefield Township.
 With the creation of Fort Lee, Ridgefield Township became defunct and was dissolved as of March 29, 1904.
 The Fort Lee Police Department was formed under borough ordinance on August 9, 1904, and originally consisted of six marshals.